-- 3. What are the objectives of the zone? - To provide for the housing needs of the community within a low density residential environment. - To enable other land uses that provide facilities or services to meet the day to day needs of residents. - To ensure that low density residential environments are characterised by landscaped settings that are in harmony with the natural environment of Warringah. - 4.
-What is the development standard being varied?
+3. What are the objectives of the zone?

+- ✓ To provide for the housing needs of the community within a medium density residential environment. - To provide a variety of housing types within a medium density residential environment. - To enable other land uses that provide facilities or services to meet the day to day needs of residents. - ✓ To ensure that medium density residential environments are characterised by landscaped settings that are in harmony with the natural environment of Warringah. - ✓ To ensure that medium density residential environments are of a high visual quality in their presentation to public streets and spaces.

+4. What is the development standard being varied?